huynguy-db/arcion-docs/content/docs/references/applier-reference.md

   9. `schema-dictionary`: This parameter controls dumping of schemas.
 The following values are allowed:

       - `NONE`: Default value.
-This option allows dumping the schema into a dedicated schema dictionary table on the target like  `blitzz_io_replication_schema`.
+This option allows dumping the schema into a dedicated schema dictionary table on the target like  `replicate_io_replication_schema`.
       - `SCHEMA-DUMP`: With this, Replicant dumps the exact schema as fetched from the source database and mapped to the target for each table being replicated, in a yaml format.
       - `POJO`: With this, Replicant dumps the exact Java class definition per topic that should be used to deserialize all the topic messages into POJOs.